This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Tipping Best Practices

-Tipping your dog groomer is a thoughtful way to show appreciation for their hard work, especially when they’ve handled your pup’s quirks like a pro.
+Tipping your dog groomer isn’t just about following etiquette—it’s a small way to show your appreciation for their hard work.

 Leaving a Positive Review

-- Recommend the groomer to fellow pet owners.
+- **Recommend them to benefit other pet parents.

 Praising The Groomer Directly